Dibrugarh district: History

-The region was part of the Chutia Kingdom until the Ahoms occupied it in the year 1523 AD.
+During the reign of Suhungmung, following the Chutia-Ahom conflicts, the Ahoms expanded into the Chutia-controlled parts of the Dihing valley.
 The Chutia army under the generals Kasitora, Alangi Chetia and Borpatra fought against the Ahoms at Dibrumukh, but were defeated.
-After the Ahoms captured Sadiya in 1524 AD, bringing an end to the Chutia kingdom, the Ahom king Suhungmung placed an official named Chaolung Shulung to control the region.
+Following the capture of Sadiya in 1524 and the fall of the Chutia kingdom, the newly conquered territories were incorporated into the Ahom kingdom, and Suhungmung appointed an official named Chaolung Shulung to administer the region.